HCT Calculator

 Where:

-• Red Blood Cell Percentage is the percentage of red blood cells in your blood
+• Red Blood Cell Count is the number of red blood cells in millions per microliter (millions/ฮผL)

 Calculation Example

-Suppose your blood test results show a red blood cell percentage of 45% and a mean corpuscular volume of 90 fL.
+Suppose your blood test results show a red blood cell count of 4.5 million/ฮผL and a mean corpuscular volume of 90 fL.

 First, plug the values into the formula: